ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

     Clicking on this link gives you either an ssh or https address that you will need in the cloning process clone.
-Copy the ssh address with starts with a `git@`.
+Copy the ssh address that starts with a `git@`.
 See the screenshot below:

     ![new repo](/images/get-repo-url.png)